Skip to content

 Sample code

-In VRmaze, it is therefore possible to use purely Unity code, or to develop, in a slightly more complex way, behaviors whose properties will be saved in the protocol file.
-In some cases, it may be necessary to produce behaviors that react or are called by VRmaze in specific situations.
+In MindDev, it is therefore possible to use purely Unity code, or to develop, in a slightly more complex way, behaviors whose properties will be saved in the protocol file.
+In some cases, it may be necessary to produce behaviors that react or are called by MindDev in specific situations.
 To assist in the development of these behaviors, InMind-VR provides a GitHub space providing a set of code examples.